frodeborli/moebius-socket/README.md

 moebius/socket
 ==============

-An easy to use interface for performing many simultaneous socket connections.
+An easy to use interface for working with many simultaneous and non-blocking network connections.
+The library efficiently handles up to 1023 concurrent connections with a default PHP 8.1 installation.

+Note: This library technically works via PHP streams, not the lower level sockets functionality of PHP.

 Complete working example
 ------------------------